offline-function-calling/sdk/docs/bench/index.md

     Note that this page is a work in progress.
 Not all things mentioned on this page are complete, and some links may be broken.

-A leaderboard for function calling among various cloud-based and offline models exists in the form of the [Berkley Function Calling Leaderboard](https://gorilla.cs.berkeley.edu/leaderboard.html).
+A benchmark for function calling among various cloud-based and offline models exists in the form of the [Berkley Function Calling Leaderboard](https://gorilla.cs.berkeley.edu/leaderboard.html).
 This project builds on top of this benchmark in the following ways.

 ### Providing special prompts to the models

 Different models require different prompts to bring out the best of their capabilities.
 The leaderboard, however, provides a [standard system prompt](https://gorilla.cs.berkeley.edu/blogs/8_berkeley_function_calling_leaderboard.html#prompt) to all models.
 This disadvantages models that do not have a system prompt, and have no prior instructions on how to go about function calling.
+In addition, this project aims to explore and extend the function calling capabilities of offline models to the fullest extent possible.

-This benchmark provides to the models a specially crafted prompt that has been observed to give the best results.
+Therefore, this benchmark provides to the models a specially crafted prompt that has been observed to give the best results.
 These prompts are continuously iterated upon to better the function calling capabilities of the models.

 ### Providing detailed function specifications